SterbenVD/libmgmtsys/docs/srs/srs.md

         1. The system displays an error message.
         2. The system does not send the request.
         3. The system displays the reserve book page again.
-    - The user has already borrowed the book.
+    - The user has already been issued the book.
         1. The system displays an error message.
         2. The system does not send the request.
         3. The system displays the reserve book page again.
-    - The user has already borrowed the maximum number of books.
+    - The user has already been issued the maximum number of books.
         1. The system displays an error message.
         2. The system does not send the request.
         3. The system displays the reserve book page again.